 Head of School

-Jina Kim, Associate Head of School & Director of Operations and Outreach Director, earned her B.A. in psychology at the University of California, Berkeley, and an M.A. at the University of Chicago in Social Service Administration.
+Jina Kim, Head of School , earned her B.A. in psychology at the University of California, Berkeley, and an M.A. at the University of Chicago in Social Service Administration.
 She went on to earn a J.D. at Northwestern University.
 Jina was Associate Head of School and Admissions Director at the Schoolhouse from 2018 through 2023.
-Jina has worked with elementary-aged children in multiple capacities, including developing and teaching a Bridge Kindergarten, creating and leading an educational program for Vietnamese immigrant children, teaching science classes at the Lawrence of Hall of Science, supervising children in an after school program, and interning as a social worker at a children’s hospital.
+Jina has worked with elementary-aged children in multiple capacities, including developing and teaching a Bridge Kindergarten, creating and leading an educational program for Vietnamese immigrant children, teaching science classes at the Lawrence Hall of Science, supervising children in an after school program, and interning as a social worker at a children’s hospital.
 She also spent several years at Morrison Foerster LLP as an attorney, leading teams of 20 or more individuals on complex litigation cases.
 Jina has twin girls attending Schoolhouse this year, and a son who graduated from Schoolhouse.
 She has also been a Board member since 2016.

 Board of Trustees